den-sq/ouroboros/python/README.md

 coverage run --source=ouroboros/helpers -m pytest && coverage report -m
 ```

+_Only `helpers` is unit tested right now, primarily because the rest of the package fundamentally depends on `helpers`._

 Commits to main and PR's should trigger coverage reports automatically on GitHub.

 ## Using the Python Package